Here are some of the many ways the GRE® General Test is protected from fraudulent activity from test design through the

 - Adhering to strict ID requirements, appropriate for each country

 - After checking into the test center, test takers:

 - Are prohibited from bringing items into the test center that could be used as a testing aid or to collect, share or collaborate on test content.

 - Have no access to personal items such as books, electronic devices, handbags and backpacks, all of which are stored separately from the test takers to maintain security.

 - Must display his/her photograph on the table in the assigned computer station once the test has started and again upon return from break.
 This allows the Test Center Supervisor to compare it to the test taker's picture that is presented on the computer screen, as necessary.

 Maintaining the Quality of Scoring and Score Reporting

-GRE Raters receive GRE Analytical Writing responses from test takers worldwide via an online scoring network.
+GRE Raters receive GRE Analytical Writing responses from test takers worldwide via an online network for evaluation.
 They are typically college and university faculty who have undergone training and certification in order to become GRE Raters.